JeffML/the_blog/content/posts/2020-02-12-categorizing-chess-openings-is-difficult.md

 It is however and identifier of a specific position.
 It is true, another opening database might have a different ranking of popularity, but we only need to use one really complete database for the initial encoding.
 We don't care if the ranking change between databases or over time.
 Once the encoding is done, it's done.*

 An identifier, be it FEN or this proposed rank-encoding, doesn't have to be easy to remember.
 It's an abstraction.
+A name can be associated with an identifier, much like Lawrence Smith is the name associated with the phone number +1(555)555-5555.
+In fact, multiple names can be associated with an identifier: Larry Smith, Larry K. Smith, L. K. Smith, etc.  The names are what are interchangeably used to refer to the man, but the phone number is his and his alone.

+Just like with Larry though, an opening position can be referred to by multiple names.
+We don't care.
+What we do worry about, though, is that opening variation names can be hard to remember.
+Some variations are not named with something easy to remember.
+For instance, I have one variation in my database name:

+French: KIA 2.d3 d5 3.Qe2

+Well, you could remember that, but the deeper you go, the longer the name, the harder it gets.
+Still, names are useful things, and easer to remember than something like 3.9.12.4.1

 \*The exception being extensions of the encoding, as theory deepens and names/descriptions are assigned to these newer variations.